carpentries-incubator/python-testing/discussion.md

 ### Why doesn't Travis-CI run my tests?

-A common problem in the [Continuous Integration](./08-ci.html) part of this lesson is that Travis-CI does not run the tests in the version control repository.
+A common problem in the [Continuous Integration](./08-ci.html) part of this lesson is that Travis-CI does not run the tests in the version-controlled repository.
 One thing to watch out for is that Travis-CI is *very* picky about the format of the `.travis.yaml` file, but other problems are also possible.
 Some of these, and how they can be fixed, are outlined below.